POETSII/tinsel/README.md

 typical RISC workload will access data memory once every four instructions, so a cache can usefully be shared by up to four cores.
-Provided that threads typically access all the words of cache line before it is evicted, a single DDR3 DRAM can satisfy around 32 cores (assuming most memory access are indeed to DRAM-mapped memory and not the local scratchpad).
+Provided that threads typically access all the words of cache line before it is evicted, a single DDR3 DRAM can satisfy around 32 cores.

 ### 1.3 Communication Subsystem